Last updated: 22nd August 2018

 Recording your work time

-All Employees must fill in a time sheet which needs to be submitted at the end of each week to Charles Hoare.
-Failure to comply with this may result in late payment.
+All Employees must record their time sheets in the required format and submit them to the Manager at the end of each week.
+Failure to comply with this will result in late payment.

 One fifteen minute break can be taken in the morning.
 The Employees are given thirty minutes for lunch and another fifteen minute break in the afternoon.